dennib/react-code-regions/README.md

-# rcr README
+# react-code-regions README

-This is the README for your extension "rcr".
+This is the README for your extension "react-code-regions".
 After writing up a brief description, we recommend including the following sections.

 ## Features